samirchowdhury/dots-and-boxes-mcts/README.md

 2. Look at the evidence: games, stats, visual replays, and failure cases.
 3. Read only the one or two files that explain the mechanism you are studying.

+**Notation:** We will use AZ and AGZ as shorthand for AlphaZero and AlphaGo Zero, respectively.
+Note that these are different works with slightly different implementations.
+The ELF OpenGo[^1] paper explains these differences well.

 ## Environment

 This project uses `uv` for Python environment and dependency management.
 Install